kikobr/MobileSideMenu/README.md

 MobileSideMenu
 =

 MobileSlideMenu is a draggable/swipe sidemenu plugin, using jQuery and Hammer.js.
-It takes advantage of CSS3 to make animations as smooth and light as possible, aiming to mobile devices.
+It was born because I wasn't satisfied with the currently available sidemenu plugins: they're really slow in mobile and not so flexible.
+I wanted a sidemenu that could resemble a native experience, smooth and fast.
+MobileSideMenu takes advantage of CSS3 to make animations as smooth and light as possible, aiming to mobile devices.
 It mimics some behaviours from android's side menu.

 ## Setting it up